jovandyaz/knowtis_app/docs/ARCHITECTURE.md

 ## Overview

-Notis is designed to demonstrate modern React best practices with:
+This project is designed to demonstrate modern React best practices with:

 - **Type Safety**: Strict TypeScript with runtime validation using Zod
 - **State Management**: Efficient handling with Zustand and persistent storage